blowmage/minitestbook/ch2-tdd-cycle.md

     2 runs, 1 assertions, 1 failures, 1 errors, 0 skips
 {terminal}

 Now we have a failure and an error.
 We seem to be moving backwards, but we aren't really.
 Let's look at the two messages.
 The first error is from our original test that was previously passing.
 We added a parameter to `HelloWorld#hello` which changed the API that we were using.
 We have existing calls to `hello` that aren't providing a value, so we have broken our existing API.
 We need an API that allows for customizing the greeting as well as not customizing the greeting.
-We can do this by providing a default value along with the name parameter.
+We can do this by providing a default value to the name parameter.
 Let's set the default value to nil in the method definition to see if we can get our original test to pass:

     class HelloWorld
       def hello(name = nil)